-EPE: “Ensuring that the UM and its partners are firmly embedded in a shared strategy”
+EPE: “Ensuring thatUM its partners are firmly embedded in a shared strategy”

-With 26 votes in favor, 4 against, and 5 abstentions, the Board of Trustees of the University of Montpellier adopted the bylaws of the experimental public institution that will take over from the current UM starting in January 2022.
-The continuation of the I-Site MUSE, the integration ofENSCM, an agreement withthe Institut d’Agro, collegiums, research clusters, and the strategic and structural investment committee—Philippe Augé, president of UM, discusses the challenges and expected changes.
+With 26 votes in favor, 4 against, and 5 abstentions, the Board of Trustees of the University of Montpellier adopted the bylaws of the experimental public institution that will replace the current UM January 2022.
+The continuation of the I-Site MUSE, the integration ofENSCM, an agreement withthe Institut d’Agro, collegiums, research clusters, and the strategic and structural investment committee—Philippe Augé, president ofUM, discusses the challenges and expected changes.

 On June 14, the University of Montpellier’s Board of Trustees voted to adopt the bylaws of the public experimental institution (EPE).
 What is the national context for this change in status?

-This change in status is made possible by the ordinance of December 12, 2018, regarding the experimentation with new forms of collaboration, consolidation, or merger among higher education and research institutions.
+This change in status is made possible by the December 12, 2018, ordinance regarding the experimentation with new forms of collaboration, consolidation, or merger among higher education and research institutions.
 For the past two years, together with all our partners in the I-Site MUSE project, we have been working on a plan to create an integrated university as permitted by the ordinance.
-A roadmap, outlining the transition to EPE status, was adopted by the Board of Directors on July 11, 2019, and the recent vote thus formalizes this transition.
+A roadmap, outlining a transition to EPE status, was adopted by the Board of Directors on July 11, 2019, and the recent vote thus formalizes this transition.

 Obtaining the I-Site designation was one of the cornerstones of this evolution.
-Over the past five years, it has enabled us to implement numerous projects across various fields—including research, education, innovation, student life, and international initiatives—for our entire community, thanks to a budget of 84 million euros.
+Over the past five years, it has enabled us to implement numerous projects in various fields (research, education, innovation, student life, international affairs) for our entire community, through a budget of 84 million euros.
 We aim to secure its continuation by addressing, through this Experimental Public Institution (EPE) project, the expectations of the international jury tasked with evaluating it at the end of the year.
-Among these is the ambition to transition from a project centered on the UM and 15 partners to a university that integrates these 15 partners into its strategy and governance.
+Among these is the ambition to transition from a project centered onUM 15 partners to a university that integrates these 15 partners into its strategy and governance.

 Why is the new institution described as “experimental”?

-This status is provided for in the December 2018 ordinance, which sets out organizational arrangements allowing schools, organizations, and healthcare facilities to be brought together within a university, pending final confirmation of their intention to join forces by 2028 at the latest.
+This status is provided for in the December 2018 ordinance, which sets out organizational arrangements allowing schools, organizations, and healthcare institutions to be brought together within a university, pending final confirmation of their intention to join forces by 2028 at the latest.

 Will the University of Montpellier keep the same name?

 Yes, absolutely.
 The project is being carried out under this name.
-Today, the University of Montpellier is well-known.
+Today, the University of Montpellier is well known.
 The university’s identity is established, and we need to capitalize on this “brand,” which is recognized as such in all international rankings.

-Let’s go into a bit more detail.
+Let’s go into a little more detail.
 This change in status notably allows for the integration of the École nationale supérieure de chimie de Montpellier as a constituent institution.
 What does this mean in practice?

 On June 10, the ENSCM Board of Directors voted to integrate the school into the future EPE.
 In practice, this integration offers the school new opportunities, both in terms of education and research.
 It will retain its legal status and its decision-making and consultative bodies.
-The director of the constituent unit will be a permanent guest at the University’s various councils and committees.
-Similarly, the president of the UM will participate in the School’s Board of Directors and provide input on the appointment of the director, management dialogue, and the contract of objectives and commitments.
-This integration is a particular testament to the mutual trust that has been firmly established in recent years.
+The director of the constituent institution will be a permanent guest at the University’s various councils and committees.
+Similarly, the president ofUM in the School’s Board of Directors and provide input on the appointment of the director, management dialogue, and the contract of objectives and commitments.
+This integration is a particular testament to the mutual trust that has taken root over the past few years.
 It will therefore be a new component of the University but with a special status since, as I said, it will retain its legal personality.
-It should be added that while retaining its operational resources (staff, budgets, etc.), it develops its strategy in line with the UM and demonstrates strong commitments to integration, such as the signing of diplomas.
+It should be added that while retaining its operational resources (staff, budgets, etc.), it develops its strategy in line withUM demonstrates strong commitments to integration, such as the signing of diplomas.

 An agreement was also signed with the National Institute of Higher Education for Agriculture, Food, and the Environment (Institut Agro).
 What does it entail?

 An initial agreement with Montpellier SupAgro had already been signed in 2019, incorporating the elements requested by the I-Site jury, particularly regarding the endorsement of publications and the signing of diplomas for students enrolled at Montpellier SupAgro.
 It should be noted that Montpellier SupAgro is no longer a public institution, as it was when the Montpellier I-Site project was submitted.
-It has become an internal school of the Institut Agro and can therefore no longer join the UM as a constituent institution.
+It has become an internal school of the Institut Agro and can therefore no longer be part ofUM a constituent institution.

 Three new statutory vice-presidencies are being created.
 Which ones, and what will their roles be?